LeBron James: Is He Jealous Of Steph Curry’s $200 Million NBA Contract?

 Steph Curry made history today.
 He scored a 5-year, $201 million extension with the Golden State Warriors — but is LeBron James jealous?
 HollywoodLife.com has EXCLUSIVELY learned the truth!

 Steph Curry, 29, is about to become the richest basketball player in NBA history!
 The Golden State Warriors superstar scored the most expensive deal ever made in the NBA on June 30, which crosses over $200 million threshold.
 It’s a 5-year extension with a $201 million bonus!
-He’s the first NBA legend who will sign a supermax contract of this kind, beating teammate LeBron James, 32, to the punch.
-But instead of feeling jealous, the small forward is actually beaming with happiness for his friend and brother from another mother.
+He’s the first NBA legend who will sign a supermax contract of this kind, beating LeBron James, 32, to the punch.
+But instead of feeling jealous, the small forward is actually proud of his friend and brother from another mother.
 “LeBron knows he will get paid so he’s not envious at all,” a source tells HollywoodLife.com EXCLUSIVELY, noting that he has other things on his mind right now anyway.

 “LeBron is spending this weekend celebrating the wedding of his friend and fellow NBA’er Eric Bledsoe,” the source continues.
 “He’s still monitoring the NBA Free Agency but isn’t worrying about how much Steph is getting paid.
 He knows Steph deserves the payoff and knows that it will open the door for him to get a massive contract next year in the free agency.”
 The fact that Steph was granted such a wild extension is further evidence that paying basketball players over $200 million will become the norm in upcoming months.
 But why is there a money cap in the first place?
 That’s what LeBron is wondering!